Algorithmic Extensions of Dirac's Theorem

 \end{itemize} The set of \emph{\banana}s for an \bananadec is defined as follows.
 First, for each component $H'$ of type \ref{enum:tunnel_path_bic}, $H'$ is an \banana of the \bananadec.
 Second, for each $H'$ of type \ref{enum:tunnel_path_cut_left}, or of type \ref{enum:tunnel_path_cut_right}, all its leaf-blocks are also \banana{s} of the \bananadec.
 The example of an \bananadec is given in Figure~\ref{fig:bananapath}. \end{definition}

 The following lemma provides a polynomial time algorithm that either finds a long path in the given graph or constructs an \bananadec.

-\begin{lemma} Let $G$ be a $2$-connected graph, $B\subseteq V(G)$ be a subset of vertices such that $\delta(G-B)\ge 8$, and $s,t\in B$, and $k$ be an integer such that $4k+2|B|+4\le\delta(G-B)$.
-There is a polynomial time algorithm that \begin{itemize} \item either outputs an $(s,t)$-path $P$ of length at least $\delta(G-B)+k$, \item or outputs an $(s,t)$-path $P$ with paths $P_1, P_2$ that induce an \bananadec for $P$ and $B$ in $G$. \end{itemize} \end{lemma} \begin{proof} By Corollary~\ref{thm:relaxed_st_path}, an $(s,t)$-path $P$ of length at least $\delta(G-B)$ can be found in polynomial time.
+\begin{lemma} Let $G$ be a $2$-connected graph with two distinct vertices $s$ and $t$, $B\subseteq V(G)$ be a subset of vertices such that $s,t\in B$, and $k>0$ be an integer such that $4k+2|B|+4\le\delta(G-B)$.
+There is a polynomial time algorithm that \begin{itemize} \item either outputs an $(s,t)$-path $P$ of length at least $\delta(G-B)+k$, \item or outputs an $(s,t)$-path $P$ with $V(P)\cup B =V(G)$, \item or outputs an $(s,t)$-path $P$ with paths $P_1, P_2$ that induce an \bananadec for $P$ and $B$ in $G$. \end{itemize} \end{lemma} \begin{proof} By Corollary~\ref{thm:relaxed_st_path}, an $(s,t)$-path $P$ of length at least $\delta(G-B)$ can be found in polynomial time.
 If the length of $P$ is at least $\delta(G-B)+k$, we output it and stop.
 Otherwise, we try to make $P$ longer by replacing some of its parts with paths in $G- V(P)$.

 We first contract some edges of $G$ in a way similar to the definition of \bananadec{s}.
 For each connected component $H$ of $G-V(P)$ such that $V(H)$ is not in $B$, we perform $B$-refinement of $H$.
 That is, while $H$ is not 2-connected and has a leaf-block with all inner vertices from $B$, we contract all edges of this leaf-block.
 We denote the resulting graph by $G'$.
 Note that $G'$ still contains $P$ as a subgraph and that $\delta(G'-B)\ge\delta(G-B)$.
 If we find an $(s,t)$-path that is longer than $P$ in $G'$, this path can be easily transformed into a path of the same or greater length in $G$.
 Moreover, if we find paths $P_1$ and $P_2$ that induce an \bananadec for $P$ in $G'$, then $P_1, P_2$ induce an \bananadec for $P$ in graph $G$ as well.
 Thus, from now on, we proceed with the graph $G'$.